LiaLovecraft/RecoverDatesForMarketing/README.md

 4. Filter using today's date to exclude any dates from step 3 >= today

-The reasons I chose to do it in this way are that first, using regex to strip possible corrupt non-printing characters and then again using regex to filter out date-like strings is a quick and easy way to start; second, DateTime.TryParseExact will ensure that any date-like but incorrect values are filtered out; third, this is a quick first shot at things which I can then review and iteratively alter / improve with my business users' input.
+The reasons I chose to do it in this way are that first, using regex to strip possible corrupt non-printing characters and then again using regex to identify date-like strings is a quick and easy way to start; second, DateTime.TryParseExact will ensure that any date-like but incorrect values are filtered out; third, this is a quick first shot at things which I can then review and iteratively alter / improve with my business users' input.
 It lets me get some data in front of them quickly, and their input can then help determine whether these dates look good and perhaps the corruption was minor, or if the problem is a more major one.